JHill6253/JHill6253/README.md

 ### Hi there, my names John - [website] 👋

-## I'm a Son, Brother, Developer, and a Division 1 Football Player!
+## I'm a Developer, D1 Football Player, and lifelong learner  !
 - 🔭 I’m currently working at Delage Landen (DLL) as a Fullstack Software Engineer Intern [website]!
 - 🌱 I’m currently trying to learn everything under the sun 🤣
 - 👯 I’m looking to work on projects with anyone